Way back in the year 1990, Archie, the first search engine was released into the world by Alan Emtage, Bill Heelan, and Peter Deutsch.

 But NLP allows search engines to move even further beyond reading meta tags to the point where they can use them in a real-world context—allowing the search engine to actually understand the user's question better and thus return stronger results.

-Most major search engines today utilize NLP.
+Most major search engines today use NLP, as do select Search as a Service providers.
 One of the most commonly referenced phenomena for NLS advancement is probably sitting in your pocket or on your desk right now.

-With the development of smartphone technology, society has become used to casually speaking into their phone whenever they have a question.
+With the development of smartphone technology, consumers have become used to casually speaking into their phone whenever they have a question.
 However, the growing popularity of smart assistants like Siri and Alexa is a chicken-egg situation when it comes to NLS.

-Because people wanted to speak with these assistants, the demand for NLS grew.
-And because NLS got better, the usage of virtual assistants continued to rise.
+Because people wanted to speak with these virtual assistants, the demand for NLS grew.
+And because NLS got better, the usage of virtual assistants – and voice search – continued to rise.

-Today, people can casually ask their assistants a question they would like a normal person, and by normalizing this relationship with technology, search engines had to keep up with user expectations.
+Today, people can casually ask their assistants a question like they would a normal person.
+By normalizing this relationship with technology, search engines had to keep up with user expectations.
 In fact, virtual assistants have become so popular that half of all search entries are submitted vocally through a mobile device or pod system.

 As it stands, most major search engines consider each search entry just that; individual and separate from the one before it, aside from analyzing search result information.